daattali/beautiful-jekyll/_posts/2019-04-10-teaching-cnns.md

 ### Quiz question

-For those who are interested, here is a quiz question I created to follow this lesson, which is meant to test this idea of structured vs. unstructured data dimensions:
+For those who are interested, here is a quiz question I created to follow this lesson, which is meant to address the distinction between structured vs. unstructured data dimensions:

 > Consider using a 2D convnet for image classification.
 For each of the following changes to your data set, do you expect the test error would increase, decrease, or stay the same?
 Assume the transformation is applied before training and the same transformation is applied to both train and test.
 >